ethereum/distributed-validator-specs/src/dvspec/README.md

 ### Communication between DVC and RS
 The BN & RS communicate over HTTP in accordance with the [Ethereum Beacon Node API](https://github.com/ethereum/beacon-APIs/). **Note**: The RS API is not yet part of an Ethereum standard.
 The DV protocol is designed such that the DVC can operate as middleware between the BN & RS.
 Both the BN & RS are unaware of the presence of the DVC.
 The RS communicates with the DVC as they would with a BN.

 The interaction between the DVC and RS is driven by the DVC.
-The RS hosts a server that allow incoming requests for signing Ethereum messages.
+The RS hosts a server that allows incoming requests for signing Ethereum messages.
 The DVC instructs the RS to sign appropriate messages to serve the Validator's assigned duties.

 <!-- The [interaction between the BN & VC](https://github.com/ethereum/beacon-APIs/blob/master/validator-flow.md) is driven by the VC, i.e., the VC starts the interaction by making the appropriate request at the BN's HTTP server.
 In this way, the VC never accepts incoming requests and does not host a server.
 The lack of a server prevents the DVC from instructing the VC to sign data whenever consensus is formed for a duty's data.
 The DVC instead caches the decided data for the duty, and responds to the VC's request for the duty's data using the cached value.
 If the DVC has not formed consensus over a duty's data when the VC makes a request for that duty's data, the HTTP request is "hung" until consensus is formed.
 This can be supported by the VC with appropriate parameter changes in the HTTP request it makes, without any implementation changes. -->

 The basic operation of the DVC is as follows:
 1. Request duties from the BN at the start of every epoch
 2. Schedule serving of the received duties at the appropriate times
-3. Serve a duty when triggered by:
+3. When triggered to serve a duty:
-    1. Forming consensus with other Co-Validators over the data to be signed
+    1. Form consensus with other Co-Validators over the data to be signed
     2. Instruct the RS to sign over the decided data.
     3. After getting the threshold signed data from the RS, broadcast it to other Co-Validators
-    4. Re-combination of threshold signed data after receiving enough threshold signed data shares
+    4. Re-combine of threshold signed data after receiving enough threshold signed data shares
+    5. Send the combined signature to the attached BN to be gossiped to the greater PoS network

 ### Anti-Slashing Measures at the DVC
 VCs have an in-built slashing protection mechanism called the "slashing database" (a misnomer for "anti-slashing database").
 The slashing database stores information about the messages that have been signed by the Validator.
 When new messages are to be signed, they are first checked against the slashing DB to ensure that a slashable pair of messages will not be produced (see - slashing rules for [attestations](https://github.com/ethereum/consensus-specs/blob/master/specs/phase0/beacon-chain.md#is_slashable_attestation_data) & [blocks](https://github.com/ethereum/consensus-specs/blob/master/specs/phase0/beacon-chain.md#proposer-slashings)).